Pantomimeteatret: Pantomime

 The pantomime tradition of the theatre is a mixture of many elements that are apparently quite unrelated.
 When the peacock folds down its wings, the stage is obviously set somewhere in old Copenhagen, at the home of stodgy Cassander who lives alone with his beautiful daughter, Columbine.
 It remains unclear what has happened to her mother.

-Cassander is assisted by his servant, Pierrot, who has a white face like the clown he really is.
-And Cassander's adversary with whom he is constantly struggling is Harlequin – a charming, masked scoundrel with little money to his name but who is deeply in love with Columbine and often well-connected to a friendly sorcerer or fairy.
+Cassander is assisted by his servant, Pierrot, who has a white face.
+And Cassander's adversary with whom he is constantly struggling is Harlequin – described as a charming, masked scoundrel with little money to his name but who is deeply in love with Columbine and often well-connected to a sorcerer or fairy.

 Like the characters, the music comes from many different sources.
 Musical sources include Strauss, Mozart and Gounod and Hans Christian Lumbye, Tivoli's in-house composer during the 1800s.
 Music has been selected to underpin the plot and movements of each pantomime.